Egypt's "war on democracy" threatens U.S.-ties

 The work of NDI, which is loosely linked to the U.S. Democratic Party, had fallen prey to what Egyptian pro-democracy campaigners say is a war between remnants of Mubarak's inner circle and a rapidly developing civil society.

-It's a war, some campaigners say, that is more vicious than the one they fought under Mubarak, and it could further sour relations between Cairo and Washington, putting $1.3 billion of annual U.S. military aid in jeopardy.
+It's a war, some campaigners say, that is more vicious than the one they fought under Mubarak, and it could further sour relations between Cairo and Washington, putting $1.3 billion (820.1 million pounds) of annual U.S. military aid in jeopardy.

-But for the authorities, it is a matter of law; the non-governmental organizations broke it by receiving foreign funding without government approval.
+But for the authorities, it is a matter of law; the non-governmental organisations broke it by receiving foreign funding without government approval.

 For Hughes, the first casualty has been NDI's work with Egypt's budding new political class.
 "That is more than a little heartbreaking for us," Hughes told Reuters at her Cairo home.